 Important note: A partner's basis in the partnership interest or an LLC member's basis in the LLC interest (outside basis) is reduced (but not below zero) by any disallowed business interest that's allocated to the partner (member).
 Upon disposition of the partnership (LLC) interest, the partner (member) increases outside basis by the amount of any basis decreases that are attributable to disallowed business interest expense that still hasn't been deducted.
 Similar rules apply to business interest expense incurred by S corporations.

 The IRS is expected is issue additional guidance on the business interest expense limitation rules in the coming months.
-Contact your tax advisor for the latest developments and for ways to minimize the adverse effects of the limitation on your business.
+Contact 415 Group for the latest developments and for ways to minimize the adverse effects of the limitation on your business.